 State-level Title II, Part A funds will also be used to provide technical assistance and build capacity of local school districts to implement state-adopted content standards through competency-based education.
 SD DOE will partner with education stakeholders including institutions of higher education (IHEs), educational cooperatives, and national stakeholders to support schools in implementation of evidence-based practices to improve student achievement.
 SD DOE will target supports to districts that demonstrate a need and provide evidence of commitment and capacity to implement the practices.
 This may include training for both teachers and administrators and supports to help with activities such as curriculum mapping and gap analysis for schools that need assistance.

 SD DOE also will expand analysis and access to data on inequities.
 In 2012, SD DOE developed the Student Teacher Accountability Reporting System (SD-STARS) as the state’s longitudinal data system.
 The goal is for SD-STARS to securely consolidate and link all educational data housed by SD DOE.
 This increases data availability for reporting and analysis used by districts and SD DOE.
-SD DOE will utilize SD-STARS to develop specific reports to analyze equity issues, including retention of teachers and is currently working on a suite of early warning reports that districts can use to help identify the areas of greatest need for student supports.
+SD DOE will utilize data to develop specific reports to analyze equity issues, including retention of teachers and is currently working on a suite of early warning reports that districts can use to help identify the areas of greatest need for student supports.
 SD DOE is also considering other equity data points such as the proportion of teachers coming through alternative certification programs, the proportion of highly qualified paraprofessionals, and the proportion of minority and American Indian teachers as potential needs in creating reports.

 Use of Funds to Improve Equitable Access to Teachers in Title I, Part A Schools (ESEA section 2101(d)(2)(E)): If an SEA plans to use Title II, Part A funds to improve equitable access to effective teachers, consistent with ESEA section 1111(g)(1)(B), describe how such funds will be used for this purpose.